CYBERMEDIC1/CYBERMEDIC1/README.md

 - Exploit research
 - OSINT
 - Long walks on the beach
-- many more not listed, or to come
+- Many more not listed, or to come
 ###